 You need at least version 7 of Flash player.
 Download latest version here!

-Open to sophomores, juniors and seniors
+2 or 4 semesters, 2 blocks per day; Open to juniors and seniors

-Completion of Drafting prepares students for:
+Completion of the Automotive Technology course prepares students for:

 Students who successfully meet requirements of the course and university may earn dual credit from Ivy Tech Community College.